Driving Like Yourself: A Benchmark for Closed-Loop Personalized End-to-End Autonomous Driving: Personalized Driving Benchmark

-Existing closed-loop E2E-AD datasets are mostly from expert drivers and lack standardized, extensible collection frameworks, limiting research on individual driving styles.
+\textbf{Data Collection System} Existing closed-loop E2E-AD datasets are mostly from expert drivers and lack standardized, extensible collection frameworks, limiting research on individual driving styles.
 Real-world personalized data is costly and hard to control, confounding style variations with environmental factors.
 Therefore, there is an urgent need for a low-cost, scalable data collection system.
 We developed an open-source data collection system based on CARLA \cite{carla2023leaderboard}, enabling human drivers to operate under diverse traffic, scene, and weather conditions while automatically recording multi-modal personalized driving data.
 Our framework extends the implementation provided by Bench2Drive~\cite{jia2024bench2drive}, and can be easily adapted to collect additional data.

-\textbf{Realistic, Low-Cost Environment.} To bridge the gap between simulation and real-world driving, we construct a realistic human-in-the-loop driving environment.
+1) \textbf{Realistic, Low-Cost Environment.} To bridge the gap between simulation and real-world driving, we construct a realistic human-in-the-loop driving environment.
 A fixed 2D top-down navigation map and rear-view mirrors enhance situational awareness, while a Logitech G29 steering wheel and pedal set provide authentic control dynamics and haptic feedback.
 Together, these create an immersive and realistic setup that effectively captures human driving behavior.
+2) \textbf{Diverse Contexts and Multi-modal Data.} Human driving styles vary across environments.
+To capture diverse behaviors, our system offers multiple CARLA towns, configurable routes, and adjustable traffic densities, alongside events such as intersections, merges, and lane changes to elicit context-dependent driving patterns.
+Synchronized multi-modal sensor data, including RGB, LiDAR, radar, and semantic segmentation, is recorded under consistent conditions to ensure reproducibility.
+This environmental and sensory diversity enables comprehensive modeling and systematic analysis of personalized driving behaviors.
+3) \textbf{Style-Driven Route Design.} To effectively capture personalized driving behaviors, route design must balance duration and scenario diversity.
+Unlike existing datasets that focus on short event-centric routes or long evaluation routes \cite{carla2023leaderboard}, we design routes of approximately 1 km, providing sufficient temporal and spatial context for style expression while keeping driver workload manageable.
+All routes are encoded in a standardized XML format with town and configuration metadata, ensuring consistency and reproducibility across drivers and CARLA towns, forming a unified human-in-the-loop data collection framework.
+4) \textbf{High Extensibility.} Most importantly, the system is highly extensible, allowing data to be flexibly scaled through this lightweight collection system.
+Identity labeling, multi-modal synchronization, and style indicator extraction are fully automated, such that drivers only need to operate the vehicle, with no additional manual intervention.
+This automated pipeline supports efficient scaling to additional drivers and repeated sessions.